Zhang Zongyu

 The Nian domains were split into the Eastern Nian, led by former Taiping King Lai Wenguang and Western Nian, led by Zhang Zongyu.

 After the surrender and death of Lai, Western Nian moved into Shanxi and southern Zhili, advancing as far as the edge of Tianjin.
 Qing General Zuo Zongtang led a blockade that trapped the Western Nian between the Tuxie and Yellow Rivers and the Grand Canal.
-On August 16, 1868 Zhang Zongyu committed suicide by drowned himself in a river in Shandong.
+On August 16, 1868, Zhang Zongyu committed suicide by drowning himself in a river in Shandong.